-A student may not request a diploma any earlier than the scheduled date of graduation.
-The request must be completed online http://registrar.aud.edu/ prior to the end of the student's final semester.
-Failure to complete the application online by the specified date may result in either a delay in receiving the diploma or an additional charge.
+A student may not request a diploma any earlier than the student's last semester at AUD.
+The request must be completed online http://registrar.aud.edu/ before to the end of the student's final semester.
+Failure to complete the application online by the specified date may result in a delay receiving the diploma.